etcaterva/deployment/README.md

 > `--ask-vault-pass` or `--vault-password-file`.
 For more information see
 > [how to run a playbook with vault] documentation.

+If you need to pick the target username, you can simply add `--extra-vars "ansible_user=root"`.
+For example, for an initial deployment of the production server, you can run:

+    ansible-playbook -i environments/prod/hosts full-site.yml --vault-password-file ../vault --extra-vars "ansible_user=root"

 Testing changes
 ---------------